MeAlam1/BlueLib/CONTRIBUTING.md

     - Before committing, test your changes by running the game using the appropriate test mod loader folder.
       - Use the `test` package to test your changes.
       - If no code is available to test, create new test code in the `test` package.
-      - Since modifying the existing test code is not recommended, adding Javadocs to comment out the test code is excessive and unnecessary.
+      - Since modifying the existing test code is not recommended, adding Javadocs to comment on the test code is excessive and unnecessary.
     - Ensure that your changes do not introduce any issues or regressions.

-7. **Run gradle tasks**
+7. **Run Gradle tasks**
-    - To ensure everything is clean, run the gradle spotless tasks
+    - To ensure everything is clean, run the Gradle spotless tasks
     - **Required**:
       ```bash
         gradlew spotlessApply